KinetekEnergy/vsdiat-aashray-reddy/docs/Day-1/Chips.md

 All chips have a way to interface and communicate with external data.
 Often, this is through data pins.

 Pads help to form a bridge between the chip's internals and the outside world.
-Signals are send through the pads and into the chips.
+Signals are sent through the pads and into the chips.

 ### Core